PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Samga hissed and averted his eyes.
 Rattick, covered his eyes to protect his night vision, but otherwise. stayed absolutely motionless.
 For an instant, he was completely exposed, but there was nothing to be done for it.

 Boltac said, "Holy crap," and dropped the lamp.
 Its light gradually faded away.
 A confused Boltac stood over it, rubbing his eyes and trying and get rid of the spots the brilliance had left in them.
 As the Orcs began to wake up, Boltac said, "I don't understand.
-I mean, I'm no a hero."
+I mean, I'm no hero."

 "We must go," said Samga.